nylki/pen-paper-coffee-syntax/sample documents/markdown_sample.md

 #Random Article
 Far far away, behind the word mountains, far from the countries *Vokalia* and Consonantia, there live the blind texts.
-Separated they live in Bookmarksgrove right at the coast of the *Semantics*, a large language ocean.
+Separated they live in Bookmarksgrove right at the **sad** coast of the *Semantics*, a large language ocean.
 And here is a [link](https://github.com/nylki/PenPaperCoffee-atom-syntax) just for you.
 Now lets go over to some quotes and citations.

 ## On Rivers of Words